MANDARIN AND STAR ANISE JAM

 Add in the lemon juice and the sugar.
 Stir to dissolve.

 Once all the sugar has dissolves, turn up the heat and boil rapidly until setting point is reached, about 40 minutes.
-Stir occasionally prevent burning.
+Stir occasionally to prevent burning.
 Once setting point is reached, remove from the heat and let the jam sit for 5 minutes.

 Pour jam into hot sterilised jars, wipe rim and seal.